 How to use amantadine HCl oral

-Take this medication by mouth with or without food, usually once or twice daily or as directed by your doctor.
+Take this medication by mouth with or without food as directed by your doctor, usually once or twice daily.
 If you are taking this medication twice a day and have trouble sleeping after taking it, take the second dose several hours before bedtime.

 If you are using the liquid form of this medication, carefully measure the dose using a special measuring device/spoon.
 Do not use a household spoon because you may not get the correct dose.